Folliculitis - Topic Overview

 pores of your skin and can cause folliculitis.

-with antibacterial soap.
+with soap.
 If you own your own hot tub, follow the manufacturer's

 instructions for keeping it clean.